 That’s why the equivalent of a debit or phone card would be useful, as would an accounting model that allows a customer to “run a tab” for a period (a day, a week, a month) and only then let accounting get into the game.

 Sunday, I bought nine songs from iTunes.
 One-at-a-time.
 I didn’t realize that I could have a virtual shopping cart and then pay for all at once.
 I hope that Apple has some kind of “bundle before accounting gets into the act” system, else I just cost them a lot in transactions fees.
-(Cost me, I’m a stockholder.)
+(Cost me, actually, as I’m a stockholder.)

 Tonight, I “consumed” a 10-minute real story called Geek Love using BitPass.
 It was marvelous.

 Neither of these purchases would have been feasible five years ago — not just because of transaction costs but because of bandwidth scarcity.